andrew-icf/angularStuff/Unit-1/04-expressions-and-filters.md

 What does this tell you about the context of Angular [expressions](https://docs.angularjs.org/guide/expression)?

+Answer: JavaScript expressions are evaluated against the global window.
+In Angular, expressions are evaluated against a scope object.

 **EXERCISE**

 Let's test out your data binding and templating skills by building a [Mad Libs](http://en.wikipedia.org/wiki/Mad_Libs) application.